Care of trees within development sites

 - The trunk and branches damaged by demolition and construction vehicles.

 - The roots damaged by ground compaction and excavations.

 The position of this fencing may have already been agreed as part of the planning permission.
 However, if not, it is likely that there will be a planning condition requiring the location to be agreed in writing beforehand by us.

-The approved plans and planning conditions can be viewed on our Planning Applications page.
+The approved plans and planning conditions can be viewed via our online Planning Applications Search service.